Nikscoder/React_django_web_app/README.md

 # React-Django JWT Authentication Project

-This is a full-stack web application built with React.js for the frontend and Django for the backend.
+This is a full-stack web application built by learning from [techwithtim](https://github.com/techwithtim) with using React.js for the frontend and Django for the backend.
 JWT tokens are used for authentication.

 ## Features